Audibene-GMBH/teleport/rfd/0076-downtime.md

 * Don't close the proxy peering listeners when shutting down rather than restarting.
 * Deprecate in-place restarts for Proxies in proxy peering mode.
 * Restartless CA rotations: requires engineering effort, but would simplify things around the initialization code of `TeleportProcess` quite a bit.
 Would require some input from security, to decide what to do about preexisting connections after old certs become untrusted.
+* Write user-facing docs regarding best practices around rollouts and upgrades with regards to downtime.
+* Define scenarios that warrant specific test cases (and write tests for those scenarios).